fernando-mc/redmondpython.com/content/lectures/onboarding.md

 ## Additional Concepts

+Let's briefly introduce some additional concepts and tools that will help you on your journey with Python.

 ### Tracebacks

 When you make a mistake and try to run your program, Python will generate a traceback to tell you what went wrong.
 By now, you may have seen a few of these!